Saatvik-Lochan/WebGestureCaptureBackend/README.md

 HTTPS is required for this service to work with [WebGestureCapture](https://github.com/Saatvik-Lochan/WebGestureCapture).
 You can easily get your own certificate with [LetsEncrypt](https://letsencrypt.org/).

-Once you have your certificate and private key, create a `.env` file
+Once you have your certificate and private key, create a `.env` file in the root directory of the repository.

 ```console
 $ touch .env